“It’s in the question, we truly find

 Does it quantify in sighs that slip,

-or in silent tears
+or in silent tears from the eye’s tip?

-Is it a quiet lake, deep and vast
+Is it a quiet lake, deep and vast,

-with echoes from a shadowed past?
+mirroring ripples of a shadowed past?

-A tome filled with grief-stricken moments spent,
+A tome filled with grief-stricken moments spent?

 Is there a limit or is it infinite?